 sudo chown -R $USER:$USER ~/Matterbridge ~/.matterbridge ~/.mattercert

-You may need to adapt the script to your setup.
+You may need to adapt the paths to your setup.

 If you don't want to use sudo with docker commands, run this command: